For more interesting stories, please check out our latest book, “FilipiKnow: Amazing Facts & Figures Every Pinoy Must Know.”

 The engine started to fail, prompting the two to send distress calls to the nearest PAF tower at Clark International Airport.
 They were supposed to land at Clark’s Runway 20 but failed to do so as the plane was getting out of control.
 It would be their last desperate call for help.

 “Eject!
 Eject!
 Eject!”

 Nasayao would never forget his last instruction to his co-pilot before he ejected from the plane.
 But Mary Grace didn’t listen.
 The plane was about to crash to several residential subdivisions northwest of Clark Field.
-Either she choose the easier way out or hang on a little longer.
+Either she chooses the easier way out or hangs on a little longer.
 Time was running out.

 In the end, Mary Grace chose to stay and steered the plane away from the houses, sparing the lives of over 200 families who were unaware of what had just unfolded.
 The aircraft crashed in a 240-square-meter vacant lot at Fil-Homes in Barangay Mabiga at 3:48 PM.